 The findings presented in Table 1 indicate that the overall pedagogical performance of teachers is, to a great extent (M = 4.22, SD = 0.45), suggesting that teachers consistently demonstrate strong competence across the key domains of teaching practice.
 This result aligns with the framework of effective teaching, which emphasizes mastery of content, instructional planning, and professional engagement as essential components of quality education (Danielson, 2013).

-Specifically, the domain of curriculum, planning, and assessment obtained a mean score of 4.32 (SD = 0.41), interpreted as a very great extent.
+Specifically, the domain of curriculum, planning, and assessment received a mean score of 4.32 (SD = 0.41), indicating a very great extent.
 This indicates that teachers are highly capable of aligning instructional objectives with curriculum standards, designing coherent lesson plans, and utilizing appropriate assessment strategies.
 Such competence is critical in ensuring that instruction is purposeful and responsive to learners' needs.
 According to Biggs and Tang (2011), constructive alignment between curriculum, teaching strategies, and assessment enhances student learning outcomes and promotes deeper understanding.

 In the domain of teaching all students, the mean score of 4.21 (SD = 0.47) also reflects a very great extent.
 This suggests that teachers effectively implement inclusive teaching practices and differentiate instruction to accommodate diverse learners.
-This finding supports the principles of inclusive education, which emphasize the need for teachers to adapt instruction to meet varying learner needs and promote equitable access to learning opportunities (Tomlinson, 2014).
+This finding supports the principles of inclusive education, which emphasise the need for teachers to adapt instruction to meet diverse learners' needs and promote equitable access to learning opportunities (Tomlinson, 2014).
 The slightly higher standard deviation, however, indicates some variability in the implementation of inclusive practices, which may be influenced by contextual factors such as class size and resource availability.

 Meanwhile, family and community engagement yielded a mean score of 3.98 (SD = 0.52), interpreted as a great extent.
 Although still positive, this domain recorded the lowest mean among the four areas, indicating that teachers' engagement with families and communities is less consistent compared to other pedagogical practices.
 Epstein (2011) emphasizes that strong school-family-community partnerships are essential in supporting student achievement and holistic development.
 The higher variability in responses suggests differences in teachers' capacity or opportunities to engage stakeholders, which may be affected by socio-cultural and institutional factors.